mhashim6/blog/content/posts/self-review/audio-player.md

 ---
+title: "Audio Player in Js - Self-Review #1"
-title: "Self-Review: Audio Player in Js"
+description: "Code-Review on an Audio Player lib in JavaScript"
-description: "Git Best Practices for a Responsible Engineer"
-date: 2022-11-27
+date: 2022-11-28
 type: "post"
-draft: true
+draft: false
 slug: "audio-player-code-review"
-image: "/images/rgu.png"
+image: "/images/self-review/self-review-1.png"
 # caption: "Draft"
 categories:
+  - Self-Review-Series
   - Tech
   - Guide
 tags:
+  - Code-Review
-  - Git
+  - Audio player
-  - Best Practices
+  - javascript
   - Open-Source
   - GitHub
-  - GitFlow
-  - Trunk Based Development
 ---

-# Self Review #1: Audio Player lib in JS

 > This is the first post in an ongoing series of Self-Code-Review.
 Where I pick _subjectively_ unique and interesting modules, in different projects, architectures, and languages.

 > It’s not always the code that matters, it’s the critiques and observations that we will learn most from.

-I know you guys have a tendency to skip through the whole thing only looking for the text in a monospace typeface _(Don’t deny it)_ so I’ve something just for you: A collapsible text that you only have to read if you think it’s starting to get interesting.
+I know you guys have a tendency to skip through the whole thing only looking for the text in a `monospace` typeface _(Don’t deny it)_ so I’ve something just for you: A collapsible text that you only have to read if you think it’s starting to get interesting.

 <details>
   <summary>What is this?
 What am I doing here?</summary>
     <p>
         We all have this moment when we look back at older code, take some time to remember that it was us who wrote it, and then feel happy that we can now tell how horrible it is, and how we could improve it now, just to loath it again 6 months in the future.
     <p>
-        This is basically it: In every post in this series I’ll provide a mix of a guide on how to build a certain feature/component.
+        This is basically it: In every post in this series I’ll provide a guide on how to build a certain feature/component.
 And then iterate on it pinpointing what could be better, what could be added, and why some things need to remain the way they are.
     </p>
 </details>